 At the bottom of this post, I've collected all the major retailers offering flu shots along with their prices, perks, and other important notes.
 Many of these are priced for people without insurance

-The absolute lowest price I found for the flu shot this year was $26 at Walmart using our free prescription drug card!
+If you don't have health insurance, HIF's free drug card helps you get the absolute lowest price!
 Print yours out today and start saving not just on flu shots, but prescription drugs and even pet medications!

 What is the flu vaccine?